madelinebriere/docker-tutorial/README.md

 `./../util/1_docker_reset.sh`

-Or you can run this script by navigating to the `util` folder and run:
+Or you can run this script by navigating to the `util` folder and running:

 `./1_docker_reset.sh`